CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 - _*TEST*_: testing
 - Other platforms can be added in a similar way if required.

-In the old versions of the task lists that may still exist on Jira, the second character indicates the rough type of the task by one of the following letters:
+NB: In previous versions of the task lists (a lot of which still exist on Jira), the second character indicates the rough type of the task by one of the following letters:

 - _*A*_: administrative
 - _*D*_: data processing